clhenrick/intro-to-node-js/readme.md

 - re-iterating the concept of piping input and output
 - filtering for request types and providing an

-### Exercise 13: HTTP JSON Server
+### Exercise 13: HTTP JSON API Server
 Objective:
 - create an HTTP server that serves JSON data to the client based on the requested URL

 Students will learn:
+- What the hell is Unix time?
 - How do we deal with date-time data in JS?
-- What is JSON & how to we work with it?
+- What is JSON data & how to we work with it?
   - eg: creating it, parsing it, stringifying it
 - What is routing?
 - How do we parse a URL string in Node (via the url core-module)?
 - What is a query string?
+- What is a regular expression and how are they useful?

 Tips & Tricks:
 - search for "url" in the response object using grep: